-The majority (>90%) arise from the sigmoid colon 1,3, but it can occur in any part of the colon.
+The majority (>90%) arise from the sigmoid colon 1,3, but they can occur in any part of the colon.

 They are thought to arise either from:

-CT is the best imaging modality for diagnosis and colonoscopies rarely carried out due to the risk of perforation 2.
-CT shows the diverticulum as a gas, fluid or faeces-filled cavity sometimes with calcification in the case of chronic inflammation.
+CT is the best imaging modality for diagnosis given that colonoscopies are rarely carried out due to the risk of perforation 2.
+CT shows the diverticulum as a gas, fluid or faeces-filled cavity, sometimes with calcification in the case of chronic inflammation.
 There is usually no contrast enhancement unless there is active inflammation 2.

 Treatment and prognosis

 The definitive treatment for a giant diverticulum is surgery 2.

 - 1. Custer TJ, Blevins DV, Vara TM.
 Giant colonic diverticulum: a rare manifestation of a common disease.
 J. Gastrointest.
 Surg.
 2000;3 (5): 543-8.
 Pubmed citation